gwtproject/gwt-editor/README.md

-# GWT-EDITORS
+# GWT-EDITOR
 A j2cl ready implementation of the GWT Editor Module ready to use with GWT 2 & J2CL / GWT 3.
+GWT-Editor will also work in a native Java envirement!

 ### Dependency